Scroll to navigation

 DESCRIPTION

-The SPHINX protocol only makes sense if the server (called oracle) is somewhere else than where you type your password, pwdsphinx comes with a server implemented in python3 which you can host off-site from your usual desktop/smartphone.
+The SPHINX protocol only makes sense if the server (called oracle) is located somewhere other than where you type your password. pwdsphinx comes with a server implemented in Python 3, which you can host off-site from your usual desktop or smartphone.
+For production deployments, zphinx-zerver is recommended over pwdsphinx. zphinx-zerver is a production-grade server implementation written in Zig that offers better reliability for hosting SPHINX services.

 CONFIGURATION